-You are advised to start the vaccination process as early as possible, as some courses of vaccinations can take weeks to complete.
-For up-to-date advice on vaccinations needed for Kenya, go to www.fitfortravel.nhs.uk
+You are advised to start the vaccination process as early as possible, as some courses can take weeks to complete.
+For up-to-date advice on the required vaccinations for Kenya, go to www.fitfortravel.nhs.uk.
+BATUK med centre nurses can complete the 6-month vaccines, if necessary.
+Please contact in advance.
+Please also bring your children’s red book for the practice nurse to update.

 There is no MOD owned Service Family Accommodation (SFA) in Kenya and all SSFA (hiring) is rented from local landlords.
 Housing stock is limited, so there is no luxury of choosing.
-The housing provided varies, from individual houses in a compound to estates of multiple houses in a compound.
-Security is a high priority and all SSFA will have alarms and contracted security officers on the property night and day.
+The housing provided varies, from individual houses in a compound to estates of multiple houses within a compound, and standalone housing.
+Security is a high priority and all SSFA is gated, fitted with alarms and contracted security officers 24/7.

-Most housing allocated is above entitlement and is of good standard.
+Most housing allocated is above entitlement and is of good standard, having been lifted to UK specifications.
+Please be mindful that this is still Kenya.
 All SSFA comes fully furnished with basic furniture and white goods including fridge, chest freezer, washing machine, tumble drier and cooker.
-Other items such as vacuum cleaner, iron, crockery are provided on a temporary basis until your own personal effects arrive in Kenya, as part of the Get You In Pack.
+Other items such as vacuum cleaner, iron, ironing board and crockery are provided on a temporary basis until your own personal effects arrive in Kenya, as part of the Get You In Pack.
 Please note dishwashers are not provided and there is no plumbing to allow for one.

 Top tip: bring things to make your house a home, the furniture is plain and pictures and ornaments can transform the place you live.